The latest version of Typora already supports normal HTML tags.

 The path of Video

-follows the same rule of images.
-So, the option “Use relative path as possible”, and “image root path” also applies to <video>
+follows the same rule as for images.
+So, the option “Use relative path as possible” and “image root path” also applies to <video>

 content.